DimitriGilbert/dbuild/content/Projects/dbuild/Why Hugo ?/index.md

 No database, no admin gui, I want it slick.
 My editor, a terminal and a browser should be all I need.

 This also excludes javascript !
 Wait why ?
 Because I'm tired of js this, js that, dependencies for centuries, node_module black hole directory, etc...
-I still don't really like javascript 15 years in, if I can do withou, I'm'na be A, O, K !
+I still don't really like javascript 15 years in, if I can do without, I'm'na be A, O, K !

 ### I want fast